In-Fact-Infact | Commonly Confused Words

 etymology

-• Always remember that in fact is two separate words, not one single word.
+• In fact is composed of two separate words, in and fact, not a single word.

 © 2025 Lithium Lab Pte Ltd